 • The Phönix solar initiative is the basis on which Phönix SonnenStrom AG is founded on 18 November 1999.
 All photovoltaic competencies from the Phönix solar initiative are concentrated under Phönix SonnenStrom AG.

 • Sales activities are set up throughout Germany.

 Sale of the first photovoltaic plant

-• At the initiative of Dr. Andreas Hänel, today Chief Executive Officer of Phoenix Solar AG, the first photovoltaic plants are successfully sold through the Phönix solar initiative from 1998.
+• At the initiative of Dr. Andreas Hänel, former Chief Executive Officer of Phoenix Solar AG, the first photovoltaic plants are successfully sold through the Phönix solar initiative from 1998.

 • By 1999, Phoenix Solar had sold way over 10,000 standardised Phönix photovoltaic systems.
 The Phönix solar initiative therefore establishes itself as one of the largest solar projects in Germany and Europe within just a few years.